IFRS updates

 How do IFRS 15 for SMEs principles work?+

-The five-step revenue recognition model requires companies to identify contracts and performance obligations, determine transaction prices, allocate prices to obligations, and recognise revenue when control transfers.
+The five-step model entails identifying contracts and obligations, determining prices, allocating values, and recognising revenue when control transfers.

 What are the key FRS 102 guidance areas updated?+

-Major updates include lease accounting (Section 20), revenue recognition (Section 23), fair value measurement (Section 2A), financial instruments (Sections 11-12), and various other enhancements.
+Major sections updated include lease accounting (Section 20), revenue recognition (Section 23), financial instruments (Sections 11–12), fair value (Section 2A), and disclosures.

 What is the latest IFRS standards Ireland effective date?+

-FRS 102 amendments take effect 1 January 2026.
-IFRS 18 and IFRS 19 become effective 1 January 2027.
-Early adoption is permitted for both.
+FRS 102 amendments apply from 1 January 2026, while IFRS 18 and IFRS 19 take effect from 1 January 2027.
+Early adoption remains allowed.

 How do changes to IFRS Ireland affect financial ratios?+